rocky115/ReMDer-GX/readme.md

 2. Guide- Render Hell !!

-3. Gurus- QSoc amd Psytech
+3. Gurus- QSoc amd Psytech .
+Go and work there.

+4. Dylan_Berrie_FurryGPU - it seems to be an another Dylan.
+Nice and neat work.
+You must try it.

+5. Another resource - "I built my own graphics card" - From JDH  It is also a good one.
+Continue and work hard.

 4.
 # 1. RMDON-INSIDE_DEEP_BLUE